 What Makes a Limited-Edition Print Special?

 What makes a limited-edition print special is artificial scarcity.
-By saying that there is a set amount and will only ever be a set amount available, the artist/photographer is keeping the supply low in hopes of increasing the demand and, thereby, the price attached to each print out of the series.
+By saying that there is a set amount and will only ever be a set amount available, the artist/photographer is keeping the supply low.
+They do this in hopes of increasing the demand and, thereby, the price attached to each printout of the series.
 In simple terms, this means that I (as an artist/photographer) say “Because I’m only EVER making this many, I can charge you more if you want one of these prints.”

 Limited edition print of a picture titled "Deeawanakey"